 For more than 45 years, Medicare has offered important health benefits for senior citizens and people with disabilities and has safeguarded financial stability for them and their families.
 The Affordable Care Act builds on the program’s strengths by investing in Medicare’s future, improving benefits, reducing costs for beneficiaries, and getting a better deal for taxpayers.

 In the 113th Congress Democrats will continue to oppose the Republican plan that calls for an end to the Medicare guarantee.
 The Republican proposal will ration care by turning Medicare beneficiaries over to private insurers with no guarantee of a defined benefit package and will drastically increase beneficiary costs.
-According to the Congressional Budget Office, the Republican budget will dramatically cut spending on Medicare for new beneficiaries by more than $2,200 per person per year, starting in 2030, and by $8,000 in 2050.
-While the Ryan budget may reduce government spending on Medicare, that cost will be directly shifted to beneficiaries, imposing a new and large cost burden on seniors and individuals with disabilities.
-The following fact sheets and analysis provide more information about the GOP budget's impact on Medicare.
+According to the Congressional Budget Office, the Republican budget would dramatically cut spending on Medicare for new beneficiaries by more than $2,200 per person per year, starting in 2030, and by $8,000 in 2050.
+While the Ryan budget may reduce government spending on Medicare, that cost would be directly shifted to beneficiaries, imposing a new and large cost burden on seniors and individuals with disabilities.

-Fact Sheet on GOP Plan to End Medicare Guarantee
+- GOP Plan to End Medicare Guarantee (factsheet)

 - GOP Plan to End Medicare Guarantee (by the numbers)

 - CBO Confirms: GOP Budget Dismantles Medicare, Dramatically Increases Costs

 - The Affordable Care Act: Strengthening Medicare (infographic)